-Fees start from $20 for consultation and from $70 for scaling and polishing.
-Subsidies are available if you hold CHAS, Pioneer Generation or Merdeka Generation Cards.
+Fees are $20 to $40 for consultation and $70 t0 $130 for scaling and polishing.
+All in all, that’s $90 – $170 for your full visit.
+Subsidies are available if you hold blue CHAS, Pioneer Generation or Merdeka Generation Cards.

 Newport Dental is a dental clinic with 2 dental surgeons, located in Kallang Wave Mall next to Stadium MRT (Circle Line).

 The location is a little out of the way unless you live in the Kallang and Marine Parade area, but the payoff is that the full consultation plus scaling and polishing will set you back by only $95.
-Most patients usually add a stain removal procedure which adds up to $130.
+Patients may also add a stain removal procedure with the prophyjet, which brings the total cost to $130.

 Prices differ if you buy insurance from selected companies or are under the employment of SMRT or Sports SG.